How to avoid machine learning pitfalls: a guide for academic researchers: How to robustly evaluate models

 \subsection{Do evaluate a model multiple times}

-Many ML models are unstable.
+Many ML models are stochastic or unstable.
 That is, if you train them multiple times, or if you make small changes to the training data, then their performance varies significantly.
+The same is true of using LLMs at inference time.
 This means that a single evaluation of a model can be unreliable, and may either underestimate or overestimate the model's true potential.
 For this reason, it is common to carry out multiple evaluations.
-There are numerous ways of doing this, and most involve training the model multiple times using different subsets of the training data. \textbf{Cross-validation} (CV) is particularly popular, and comes in numerous flavours \citep{arlot2010survey}, with special varieties for time series data (see \nameref{temporal}).
-Ten-fold CV, where training is repeated ten times, is arguably the standard, but you can add more rigour by using repeated CV, where the whole CV process is repeated multiple times with different partitionings of the data.
-If some of your data classes are small, it's important to do \textbf{stratification}, which ensures each class is adequately represented in each fold.
-It is common to report the mean and standard deviation of the multiple evaluations, but it is also advisable to keep a record of the individual scores in case you later use a statistical test to compare models (see \nameref{statistical}).
+At training time, there are numerous ways of doing this.
+For stochastic models, the simplest is to train the same model multiple times using different random seeds and then look at the average performance.
+A more robust approach is to also vary the data for each model trained. \textbf{Cross-validation} (CV) is a particularly popular way of doing this, and comes in numerous flavours \citep{arlot2010survey}, most of which involve splitting the data into a number of folds.
+When doing CV, it is important to be aware of any dependencies within the data and take these into account.
+Failure to do so can result in data leakage.
+For instance, in medical datasets, it is commonplace to have multiple data points for a single subject; to avoid data leakage, these should be kept together within the same fold.
+Time series data is particularly problematic for CV; see {\nameref{temporal} for a discussion of how to handle this.
+If you're carrying out hyperparameter optimisation, then you should use \textbf{nested cross-validation} (also known as double cross-validation), which uses an extra loop inside the main cross-validation loop to avoid overfitting the test folds.
+If some of your data classes are small, then you may need to do \textbf{stratification}, which ensures each class is adequately represented in each fold.
+In addition to looking at average performance across multiple evaluations, it is also standard practice to provide some measure of spread or confidence, such as the standard deviation or the 95\% confidence interval.